sebdrapier/netip-ts/readme.md

 # Address Library Documentation

-Welcome to the **Address Library**!
-This library provides robust classes and methods for handling IPv4 and IPv6 addresses, prefixes (CIDR notation), and address-port combinations in TypeScript.
-It supports parsing, validation, serialization, and various utility functions to work with IP addresses effectively.
+netip-ts is a TypeScript implementation inspired by the Go netip library.
+It provides robust classes and methods for handling IPv4 and IPv6 addresses, prefixes (CIDR notation), and address-port combinations.
+With a focus on correctness and simplicity, it supports parsing, validation, serialization, and various utility functions to work with IP addresses effectively.

 ## Table of Contents